 NOTE: Important!
 The Wi-Fi Control button's WPS Quick Setup function will not work if the parameter Hide SSID is active in the access point settings.

-iOS devices (iPhone, iPad) do not support WPS.
+macOS and iOS devices (iPhone, iPad) do not support WPS.

 TIP: Tip: If you cannot connect your printer to the Keenetic Wi-Fi network using the WPS Quick Setup button, you can use the WPS PIN code, which is available on many printers equipped with a wireless Wi-Fi adapter.